Feel free to contact me via email at liujason [at] cmu [dot] edu!

 possess a narrow scope of applicability and are limited by their

 efficiency or accuracy.
-In this paper, we propose HANDYPRIORS, a unified and general pipeline for pose estimation in
+In this paper, we propose HANDYPRIORS, a unified and general pipeline

 human-object interaction scenes by leveraging recent advances